McKynlee/cullen-express-intro/README.md

 4. Import quotes module to server.js
    const quotes = require('./modules/quotes');

-5. Add new quote via server.js:
+5. Add new quote via server.js: (this is us sharing info to our server, rather than requesting info from server = browser posting data to server in the form of JSON)
    FYI (req, res) => is same as function(req, res)

 app.post('/quotes', (req, res) =>) {